True Blue Chips pay off

 Canadian Blue Chip Stocks: Bank of Nova Scotia Stock, CP Rail Stock, CAE Inc. Stock and more.

-If you’ve decided to start by investing in just one Canadian bank, one key question remains: which Canadian bank is best to invest in today?
+Picking the best bank stock between two of Canada’s big banks is a lot harder choice than choosing between a bank stock and a Canadian penny stock.
+Still, if you’ve decided to start by investing in bank stocks with just one Canadian bank, one key question remains: which Canadian bank is the best bank stock for you?
 How can you tell which bank will give you the best long-term performance?
 There are a few performance clues you can look out for.

-When deciding which Canadian bank to buy, you want to start with the same criteria you would use in any investment:
+When deciding on the best bank stock to buy, you want to start with the same criteria you would use for any investment in blue chip stocks (as well as with a Canadian penny stock):

-We believe Canadian bank stocks are still well-positioned to weather downturns in the Canadian economy, despite their significant increases in loan-loss provisions in 2020 in anticipation of a spike in bad loans.
-Those fears have eased and they’ve now lowered their provisions.
-All five stocks trade at attractive multiples to earnings.
+We believe Canadian bank stocks are still well-positioned to weather downturns in the Canadian economy, despite their significant increases in loan-loss provisions over the last couple years because of COVID, the inflation that followed, and its impact on the economy.
+All five stocks trade at attractive multiples to earnings and are well positioned to any economic fallout from continuing high interest rates.
+Investing in bank stocks remains a popular strategy for many Canadians.

-Canadian bank stocks have always been some of the best income-producing securities.
-Below are 3 tips for using dividends as barometer for picking Canadian bank stocks.
+Canadian bank stocks have always been some of the best bank stocks globally.
+They’re also among the best income-producing securities–true blue chip stocks.
+Below are 3 tips for using dividends as barometer for picking Canadian bank stocks when investing in bank stocks.

 1. Dividends are a sign of investment quality.
-Some good banks reinvest a major part of their profits instead of paying dividends.
-But failing banks hardly ever pay dividends.
+It’s why so few Canadian penny stocks offer them.
+While some good banks reinvest a major part of their profits instead of paying dividends, failing banks hardly ever pay dividends.
 So if you only buy stocks that pay dividends, you’ll automatically stay out of almost all the market’s worst banks.

-For a true measure of stability, focus on banks that have maintained or raised their dividends during economic and stock market downturns.
+For a true measure of stability when hunting for the best bank stocks, focus on banks that have maintained or raised their dividends during economic and stock market downturns.
 These banks leave themselves enough room to handle periods of earnings volatility.
 By continually rewarding investors, and retaining enough cash to finance their businesses, they provide an attractive mix of safety, income and growth.
 Canadian banks stocks are well known for their financial stability in the face of economic downturns.

 3. Look for Canadian bank stocks with consistent dividends.
 One of the best ways of picking a quality stock is to look for banks that have been paying dividends for at least 5 to 10 years.
 Dividends are cash outlays that an unsuccessful bank could never produce.
 A history of dividend payments is one trait that all the best dividend stocks have.